 - Deposit Trash and recycling where it belongs, no on the slopes/ground!

-Snowshoeing or Cross Country skiing.
-For safety reasons we can not permit guests to engage in snowshoeing or cross country skiing at Ski Butternut.
+Cross Country skiing.
+For safety reasons we can not permit guests to engage in cross country skiing at Ski Butternut.

 It is your responsibility to have the knowledge and ability to ride the lifts at any ski area safely.
 If you don’t know how to use the lifts safely, Ski Butternut strongly encourages you and your family to: